 Our next 1-year Certificate in Movement Shiatsu Course consists of ten weekends monthly from February – December 2019.
-This course is designed to give students enough knowledge, experience, and confidence to enable them to give effective full body Shiatsu to family and friends.
+This course is designed to give students enough knowledge, experience, and confidence to enable them to give effective full body Movement Shiatsu to family and friends.
 Whilst being a self-contained course, this year also functions as the first year of the 3-year professional training course.
-More experienced students who have already completed one, two years, or even three years of study in shiatsu will find the emphasis on the client-centred approach of Movement Shiatsu, a valuable skill in encouraging clients’ involvement in treatments and useful continuing professional development (CPD).
+More experienced students who have already completed one, two, or even three years of study in shiatsu will find the emphasis on the client-centred approach of Movement Shiatsu, a valuable skill in encouraging clients’ involvement in treatments and useful continuing professional development (CPD).
 The experiential focus, hones students’ attention to their own sense of breath, movement, stillness and connection.
-Movement Shiatsu and the Six Forms of Touch have been developed over the past thirty years by Bill Palmer www.seed.org This new undergraduate programme leads on to year two and three of the Undergraduate Diploma in Shiatsu & Movement Shiatsu Course.
+Movement Shiatsu and the Six Forms of Touch have been developed over the past thirty years by Bill Palmer www.seed.org This new undergraduate programme leads on to year two and three of the Undergraduate Diploma in Movement Shiatsu Course.
 For those who have graduated, or who wish to pursue and attain a higher level of practice there are opportunities to practice and study on Postgraduate Diploma courses in Movement Shiatsu.

 Inner Qigong, Meditation and Qi Development

 The first hour of each day is given over to personal development work.
 This engages our focus to work on ourselves as a preparation before treating others.
 Over the year a comprehensive repertoire of Inner Qigong exercises, specific to the theme of the day is developed, that can be included in your own personal practice and where useful, for clients who might benefit from incorporating these exercises into their own maintenance of health and well-being.

 The Theory of the Five Phases, or Five Elements